 Avocado: This is one of the most alkalizing foods available which makes it very nutritious.
 Avocados are very high in vitamin E which is essential for glowing skin and shining hair.
 It’s no big secret, but avocados are also incredibly delicious and go with all sorts of foods.
 You can add them to salads and various sorts of recipes, or you can simply scoop them out with a spoon and eat them plain.

 Nuts: Consuming nuts on a daily basis will fight that lethargic feeling and fill the body with immense energy.
-This makes them a great power houses of energy, just limit your intake to 10 or 20 nuts per day, as they are high in calories.
+This makes them great powerhouses of energy, just limit your intake to 10 or 20 nuts per day, as they are high in calories.

 Extra virgin olive oil: According to many studies, we know that extra virgin olive oil is a healthy fat that helps your skin repair and resist UV damage caused by unprotected exposure to the sun’s rays.